Fayetteville only major city in Northwest Arkansas considering testing requirement

 Sebastian County Judge David Hudson on Thursday likened the requirement to a vaccine mandate, which the state forbids, he said.
 If the state's stance changed, it would have bearing on the county's policies, he said.
 He encouraged county employees to get vaccinated.

-Arkansas has a pair of laws prohibiting municipalities from requiring vaccination for employees or requiring proof of vaccination.
+Arkansas has two laws prohibiting municipalities from requiring vaccination for employees or requiring proof of vaccination.
 Fayetteville has argued it would require testing, not vaccination, and providing proof of vaccination would be a voluntary way for employees to opt out of the testing.

 Administrators in Springdale, Rogers, Bentonville and Fort Smith said this week they have no plans to enact the policy.